Amiel

 How to Pronounce Amiel

 Our model has identified 6 different pronunciations for the name Amiel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 31.0% confident that Amiel is pronounced as uh-MEEL.
-The next most likely pronunciation is uh-MEE-ehl, at 21.4% confidence.
+Our model is 31.0% confident that Amiel is pronounced as uh-MEEL, which has 2 syllables.
+The next most likely pronunciation is uh-MEE-ehl, at 21.4% confidence, with 3 syllables.

 uh-MEEL (2 syllables)